Pub Guide

 WV16 4RJ; Tel: 01746 762 260;

-A quiet comfortable country pub in idyllic surroundings.
+A quiet comfortable 17th century country pub in idyllic surroundings.
 One of the few pubs left that feels like you are in a friend's house having a social drink.
 The landlord, landlady and regulars are friendly and chatty.
 The pub is so far away from any main road that it feels like another world.

 Beer: One or two ales available, varying all the time and always very well-kept.